Paul Mills

-Paul Kerry Mills (born April 4, 1972) is an American college basketball coach and current head coach for the Oral Roberts Golden Eagles men's basketball team.
+Paul Kerry Mills (born April 4, 1972) is an American college basketball coach who is currently the head coach at Wichita State.

 Early life

 Mills, the son of a pastor in the Houston-area community of Aldine, Texas, grew up in a parsonage attached to the church where his father preached.
 In a story by Pete Thamel of Yahoo Sports during the 2021 NCAA tournament, Mills recalled that his family was one of the few white families in his neighborhood.
 Although he never grew beyond 5 ft 8 in, he made the basketball team at Houston's MacArthur High School.
 In the same Yahoo story, his high school coach Walt Kaser recalled that Mills was the last white player he coached.
 Kaser also told Thamel that he immediately recognized that Mills would become a coach.

 While Mills earned a partial scholarship to NAIA school Southern Wesleyan University, he told Thamel that he could remember suiting up for only one game, in 1990–91.
 That fall, he dove for a loose ball in practice and suffered a broken vertebra in his lower back when it hit a concrete step.
 Recalling the accident, Mills told Thamel, "I knew it right away, I couldn’t walk.
 When the doctor told me I wouldn’t be able to play again, I was in full-fledged tears."
 To this day, he never sits during a basketball game because of lingering pain from the injury.
 He would transfer to Texas A&M University to be closer to home.